itinly

 • Vercel — hosting of the web application.

-• Upstash (Redis) — storage of encrypted refresh tokens and the share registry.
+• Upstash (Redis) — storage of encrypted refresh tokens for connected integrations and the share registry.

 • Sentry — error reporting (when configured).